zeecole/DO7-visual-/README.md

 ## Overview

-DO7 Visual is a freelance content creation brand offering end-to-end YouTube growth services.
+Isaac Benjamin is a freelance content creation brand offering end-to-end YouTube growth video editor services known as DO7 Visual .
 This portfolio site presents the brand, showcases work, and allows potential clients to get in touch directly.

 ---